 - The skin develops wrinkles.
 At this stage, your skin loses collagen, or it is at minimal production, leading to atrophy, or more skin cells dying.

 - The skin becomes dry.
 Your skin thins at this stage, with the outer layer becoming less efficient at holding water.
 Your collagen levels depend on estrogen.
 Estrogens also work to encourage the oils that keep your skin nice and moist.

-- The skin becomes dry and itchy skin.
+- The skin becomes dry and itchy.
 When the skin dries excessively, you can develop pruritis, which causes itching.

 - Sweating can increase during menopause and is usually linked to hot flashes.

 - Hair loss can be an unfortunate side effect of reduced estrogen and progesterone levels.

 - Hair growth.
 Facial hair is a sign of menopause in women.

 - Wound healing.
 You might experience a reduction in the efficiency of wound healing.